 Any location within the Program Memory can be defined as a look-up table where programmers can store fixed data.
-To use the look-up table, the table pointer must first be setup by placing the address of the look up data to be retrieved in the table pointer register, TBLP and TBHP.
+To use the look-up table, the table pointer must first be setup by placing the address of the look up data to be retrieved in the table pointer registers, TBLP and TBHP.
 These registers define the total address of the look-up table.

-After setting up the table pointer, the table data can be retrieved from the Program Memory using the corresponding table read instruction such as "TABRD [m]" or "TABRDL [m]" respectively when the memory [m] is located in Sector 0.
-If the memory [m] is located in other sectors except Sector 0, the data can be retrieved from the program memory using the corresponding extended table read instruction such as "LTABRD [m]" or "LTABRDL [m]" respectively.
+After setting up the table pointer, the table data can be retrieved from the Program Memory using the "ITABRD [m]", "ITABRDL [m]", "TABRD [m]" or "ITABRDL [m]" instructions respectively when the memory [m] is located in Sector 0.
+If the memory [m] is located in other sectors except sector 0, the data can be retrieved from the program memory using the corresponding extended table read instruction such as "LITABRD [m]", "LITABRDL [m]", "LTABRD [m]" or "LITABRDL [m]" respectively.
 When the instruction is executed, the lower order table byte from the Program Memory will be transferred to the user defined Data Memory register [m] as specified in the instruction.
 The higher order table data byte from the Program Memory will be transferred to the TBLH special register.
 Any unused bits in this transferred higher order byte will be read as "0".